While SaaS can be a complex landscape for marketers to navigate, we have put together a roundup of 20 go-to SaaS marketing ideas.

 - Happy customers can help lead to new customers

-Coursera advertises to its customers about new, popular and upcoming courses through emails on a regular basis.
+Coursera advertises to its customers about new, popular, and upcoming courses through emails regularly.

 19. Customer Reviews and Testimonials

 Feedback from the client is not the only motivation for the team but also a good message for your potential customers.
 Positive reviews and testimonials should be allowed on your website and across social media pages.
 Negative reviews should be responded to properly, and issues should be resolved.

 - Testimonials can be either be text messages or videos.

 - Reviews or testimonials can be shared on different SaaS review sites

 - Reviews and testimonials are free marketing

 Autopilot posts testimonials right on their homepage to attract new clients.
 What’s great is that they have a CTA just under a positive testimonial!

 Client referrals can be a great way to reward and retain your current customers and gain new ones at the same time.
 SaaS product marketing can be done by offering your clients discounts, free services, or any other similar rewards for every referral.